PetroIvaniuk/llms-tools/README.md

 - [Pi](https://heypi.com/talk) - this bot is designed to be more of a personal assistant
 - [ChatwithData.ai]() - AI tool that lets you extract valuable insights and information from data files effortlessly
 - [Open Assistant](https://open-assistant.io/) - a completely open-source ChatGPT alternative
-- [HuggingChat](https://huggingface.co/chat/) - first open source alternative to ChatGPT Powered by Open Assistant's latest model
+- [HuggingChat](https://huggingface.co/chat/) - first open-source alternative to ChatGPT Powered by Open Assistant's latest model
 - [Claude](https://www.anthropic.com/product) - a next-generation AI assistant for your tasks, no matter the scale
 - [ChatPDF](https://www.chatpdf.com/) - chat with any PDF
 - [PdfGPT](https://pdfgpt.io/) - is a tool where you can upload pdf and get summaries, answers to your questions by OpenAI